 I. Boiling & Seasoning the Chicken

-- The chicken broth will have to taste a bit salty since you will use that to pour into the rice and the vegetables.
-Let the chicken boil for 30 minutes.
+- Next, add the 7 spice, cardamon pods, bay leaves, turmeric, salt, and black pepper to the pot, and give it a slow stir.
+The chicken broth should have a slightly salty taste, as you will use it to pour over the rice and vegetables.
+Allow the chicken to boil for 30 minutes.

 II.
 Frying the Vegetables and Chicken